We are classed as a credit broker for consumer credit, not a lender.

-A loan is a borrowed sum of money that the lender, such as a bank, lends you with the expectation that it will be paid back with interest (i.e. the cost of borrowing the money) on top.
+A loan is a borrowed sum of money that the lender, such as a bank or building society, lends you with the expectation that it will be paid back with interest (i.e. the cost of borrowing the money) on top.
 This means when you take out a loan, you will pay back more than you borrow.

 There are many different types of personal loans to compare, so it's important to know how they all work before you borrow money.
 With a better understanding of loans, you can save money and make informed decisions about debt – including when to avoid it.
 Not all loans are suitable for everyone, so it's vital to do your research and compare loans to find the one that best suits your needs.